Vocal Cord Granuloma

 In the picture, the thin white blades are the true vocal cords.
 When they move apart, air can move in between the vocal cords into the lungs allowing a person to breathe.
 When they come together with talking or singing, they vibrate creating the voice.
 Watch a video to see how a normal voicebox works.

 The take-home point here is that the vocal cords come together to create a voice.
 As such, for unclear reasons, when the voice is abused (screaming, yelling, or just plain talking too much), the end of the vocal cords aggressively hinge open and closed resulting in irritation triggering an exuberant reaction leading to the development of a granuloma as shown to the right (needle pointing to the granuloma).
 It is also suspected that acid reflux predisposes to granuloma formation as well.
 When repeated injury occurs whether due to talking and/or acid reflux, the granuloma gets further irritated driving its growth.

 Treatment is by addressing the underlying triggers that caused the granuloma to occur in the first place.
 As such, restricted voice use (no "social" talking, absolutely no vocal abuse like yelling/screaming, etc) as well as taking a proton pump inhibitor reflux medication to prevent any possibility of acid exposure to the area is mandatory.
 Ideally, voice therapy should also be pursued to ensure proper voice patterns to prevent further (re)-injury.
 In the vast majority of cases, with such conservative management, the vocal process granuloma resolves over several months.
 Take a look at the pictures below that show a large vocal process granuloma that resolved over several months with voice rest and reflux medications alone.

-If there is no improvement after a period of time, surgical treatment using a KTP laser and depending on level of concern, even surgical excision is recommended to make sure that the mass is truly a granuloma and not due to some other pathology like cancer.
+If there is no improvement after a period of time, surgical treatment using a KTP laser and depending on level of concern, even surgical excision is recommended to make sure that the mass is truly a granuloma and not due to some other pathology.